-Key Name Default Value Required PWD None Yes, if the authentication mechanism is User Name And Password (1).
+Key Name Default Value Required PWD None Yes, if the authentication mechanism is User Name And Password (1) or Cloud Secure Connection Bundle (2).

 The password corresponding to the user name that you provided in the User Name field (the UID key).